Raising the Flag on Iwo Jima: Raising the second flag

-Rosenthal's photograph
+Rosenthal's Photograph

 Gagnon, Strank, and Strank's three Marines reached the top of the mountain around noon without being fired upon.
 Rosenthal, along with Marine photographers Sergeant Bill Genaust (who was killed in action after the flag-raising) and Private First Class Bob Campbell were climbing Suribachi at this time.
 On the way up, the trio met Lowery, who had photographed the first flag-raising, coming down.
 They considered turning around, but Lowery told them that the summit was an excellent vantage point from which to take photographs.
 The three photographers reached the summit as the Marines were attaching the flag to an old Japanese water pipe.

 Rosenthal put his Speed Graphic camera on the ground (set to 1/400 sec shutter speed, with the f-stop between 8 and 11 and Agfa film) so he could pile rocks to stand on for a better vantage point.
 In doing so, he nearly missed the shot.
 The Marines began raising the flag.
 Realizing he was about to miss the action, Rosenthal quickly swung his camera up and snapped the photograph without using the viewfinder.
 Ten years after the flag-raising, Rosenthal wrote:

-Sergeant Genaust, who was standing almost shoulder-to-shoulder with Rosenthal about three feet away, was shooting motion-picture film during the second flag-raising.
-His film captures the second event at an almost-identical angle to Rosenthal's shot.
-Of the six flag-raisers in the picture—Ira Hayes, Harold Schultz (identified in June 2016), Michael Strank, Franklin Sousley, Harold Keller (identified in 2019), and Harlon Block—only Hayes, Keller (Marine corporal Rene Gagnon was incorrectly identified in the Rosenthal flag-raising photo), and Schultz (Navy corpsman John Bradley was incorrectly identified) survived the battle.
-Strank and Block were killed on March 1, six days after the flag-raising, Strank by a shell, possibly fired from an offshore American destroyer and Block a few hours later by a mortar round.
-Sousley was shot and killed by a Japanese sniper on March 21, a few days before the island was declared secure.
+Sergeant Genaust, who stood just about three feet away from photographer Rosenthal, was shooting motion-picture film during the second flag-raising.
+His footage captured the second event at an almost-identical angle to Rosenthal's iconic photograph.

+The six men who raised the second flag were: Ira Hayes, Harold Schultz (correctly identified in June 2016, previously identified as Navy corpman John Bradley), Michael Strank, Franklin Sousley, Harold Keller (correctly identified in 2019, previously identified as Marine corporal Rene Gagnon), and Harlon Block.
+Of these six, only Hayes, Keller, and Schultz survived the battle; all three would further survive the war.
+Strank and Block were both killed on March 1, just six days after the flag-raising—Strank by shellfire (possibly friendly fire from an American destroyer), and Block by a mortar round a few hours later.
+Franklin Sousley was killed by a Japanese sniper on March 21, just days before the island was officially secured.